Campaigns

 Measurements use identified contacts and tracked activities across website and email channels.
 This tracking typically relies on explicitly given consent, and does not provide a complete view of anonymous traffic or total market demand.

-AIRA support for campaigns
+AIRA Campaign Manager support

-AIRA supports the following campaign interactions:
+Campaign Manager supports the following campaign interactions:

 |